Recently we have been hearing of increasing concern among both companies and individuals about the risks of online fraud in China.

-In a recent article published in the magazine Security Asia, I made the point that among some Chinese business owners there can be a prevailing ‘attitude of wanting to make a quick buck, rather than building something over a long period of time’.
+Among some Chinese business owners there can be a prevailing attitude of wanting to make a quick buck, rather than building something over a long period of time.

-I also identified the problems with online marketplaces that connect businesses with local suppliers in China.
+There are also problems with online marketplaces that connect businesses with local suppliers in China.
 These often do not allow customers to comment or rate their experiences.
 A system like this would provide a greater level of confidence for consumers, and help to identify the businesses that are legitimately providing a high level of professional conduct and customer care.